tigerqd/auth-store/README.md

         docker-compose exec auth-backend composer install
     ```

-4. Setup .env file for your needs example in .env.test
+4. Setup .env file for your needs example in .env.dist

 5. Open in browser:
     - http://127.0.0.1:8001